datachrist/DB-Indexing/README.md

-Database_Indexing
+Database Indexing
 =================

-Database Indexing based on Id, Last_name and State on Employee DataBase
+Database Indexing based on Id, Last Name and State on Employee DataBase

 This project involves the creation of a Java program (Database.java) capable of acting a database that can locate records based upon indexes on three (or more) fields.
 The data is a single table of people along with their personal data.
 The data is provided in a file named us-500.csv.
 Field attribute names are provided in the first line of the data file.